mjgasior/cracker-app/README.md

 - `exit` - to exit out of the docker container bash shell just run this
 - `git branch | %{ $_.Trim() } | ?{ $_ -ne 'master' } | %{ git branch -D $_ }` - [delete all branches except master](https://dev.to/koscheyscrag/git-how-to-delete-all-branches-except-master-2pi0)
 - `history` allows you to see the `sh` commands history - to run a certain command just write `!` and the number of the command you would want to rerun, for example `!123`
+- `rc-service --list | grep -i nginx` - list all the services and [filter searching for `nginx`](https://www.cyberciti.biz/faq/how-to-enable-and-start-services-on-alpine-linux/)
-- `stat --format '%a' <file>` - Get the chmod numerical value for a file
+- `stat --format '%a' <file>` - get the chmod numerical value for a file

 ## Visual Studio Code extensions: